The 10 Best Hotels in Los Cabos

 Viceroy Los Cabos

 We're still buzzing about Viceroy Los Cabos, the hypermodern vision of celebrated Mexican architect Miguel Angel Aragonés that manages to feel worlds away despite its location between a stacked list of resorts along San José del Cabo's Playa Las Palmas.
 There's a serious wow-factor to the minimalist design, where sugar-white buildings, all angled towards the sea, appear to float on reflecting pools crisscrossed by stone walkways.
-At the center of it all is the open-air sushi restaurant, Nest, which is cocooned in an intricate weave of twigs.
-Expect to see new beachside villas, a holistic spa, and a private beach complete with its own food truck in the coming months.
+At the center of it all is the open-air ceviche restaurant, Nido, which is cocooned in an intricate weave of twigs.
+Expect to see new beachside villas, a holistic spa, and a private beach complete with its own food truck.

 Pueblo Bonito Pacifica Golf & Spa Resort